ppickfor/infra/NOTES.md

 ## Configure domain name
-create  config/env domain in DO console delegate subdomain in main domain registrar (dyn in my case to DO)
+create  config/env domain in DO console delegate subdomain in main domain registrar (dyn in my case to DO) to delegate the subdomain add ns entries for the subdomain to the main domain for the internet domain provider and any internal dns server e.g. int.netremedies.ca.
+876	IN	NS	ns2.digitalocean.com. int.netremedies.ca.
+876	IN	NS	ns3.digitalocean.com. int.netremedies.ca.
+876	IN	NS	ns1.digitalocean.com.

+DO is now responsible for names under .int.netremedies.ca
 ## Find image id
 ### image id from packer looks like